top-banner-flour.jpg

 Should We Avoid Refined-Grain Foods? | Ask The Expert

 We might have heard that whole-grain foods are better for us than refined-grain foods.
-But does this mean that we should avoid refined flours as much as possible?
-I’ve asked Italian dietitian Camilla Bendinelli.
+But does this mean that we should avoid refined flour as much as possible?
+I've asked Italian dietitian Camilla Bendinelli.

 But are all refined grains the same?
 What about a slice of homemade bread and a slice of chocolate cake, both made with the same refined flour – could they possibly impact our bodies in the same way?
 The issue is that we tend to identify culprits and ban them from our meals at all costs.
-Is this type of obsession really the right approach to a healthy diet?
+Is this type of obsession the right approach to a healthy diet?
 Perhaps the most beneficial way to approach our food is to understand the complexity of nutrition and adhere to common sense advice: eating mindfully, welcoming variety in our diets, avoiding junk food, and stopping when we’re full.
-But now, let’s bust some myths around refined flour.
+For now, let’s bust some myths around refined flour.

 White vs. whole-grain foods.
-Different guidelines claim different things – some argue we should make at least half of our grains whole, others claim we should stay away from all refined-grain products.
+Different guidelines claim different things – some argue we should make at least half of our grains whole, and others claim we should stay away from all refined-grain products.
 Where do you stand in this debate?

 When filling our diet with foods made of white flour, we miss an opportunity to consume more vitamins, fatty acids, and fibre.
 We do have many foods available around us to reach our daily recommended amount of these nutrients every day.
-Of course, it’s great to eat whole-grain foods, but the big mistake is to think that we have to add solely fibrous whole-grain foods in our diet.
+Of course, it’s great to eat whole-grain foods, but the big mistake is to think that we have to add solely fibrous whole-grain foods to our diet.
 We don’t need to rely solely on our whole-grain bread or pasta to reach those nutrient goals.
 There are some proponents of diets filled with fibre-rich foods and supplements, but that creates obsessions.
-Also, fibre intake is a daily intake - not a ‘meal’ intake.
-We don’t even need to obsess about calculating the right proportions for every meal.
+Fibre intake is a daily intake - not a ‘meal’ intake.
+We don’t need to obsess about calculating the right proportions for every meal.

 Some argue the reason why refined-grain products are bad is that they cause spikes in our blood sugar.
 I hear a lot of talk about the glycemic index of foods.
 Is this a legitimate line of reasoning?

 First of all, we need to understand what the glycemic index is.
 It’s the speed at which your blood sugar levels increase when you eat a specific food.
-The glycemic index tells you how 50g of carbohydrate of a certain food will cause your blood sugar levels to rise.
-The higher the glycemic index, the more rapidly the carbs will be converted into glucose (the type of sugar that our body needs to function).
+The glycemic index tells you how 50g of carbohydrates of a certain food will cause your blood sugar levels to rise.
+The higher the glycemic index, the more rapidly the carbs will be converted into glucose (the type of sugar our body needs to function).
 But there are limits to this assessment, and that’s why the ‘glycemic load’ is a more reliable measure.

 The limit of looking at carbs in terms of the glycemic index is that this measure refers to foods as if we ate them alone – regardless of the portion.
 There is a huge difference between eating a slice of white bread or an entire loaf!
 We rarely eat just one food on its own.
 By eating refined-grain products together with other foods, we cushion the glycemic load and slow down the metabolisation rate.
 If we eat foods in moderate proportions and not on their own, then eating refined flour won’t cause those big spikes in our blood sugar.

-What would you say to all the people who think it’s impossible to lose weight without reducing carbohydrate intake or without avoiding grain-based foods?
+What would you say to all the people who think it’s impossible to lose weight without reducing carbohydrate intake or avoiding grain-based foods?

 This way of thinking derives from the current – and wrong – demonisation of carbs.
 First of all, one gram of carbohydrates and one gram of protein carry exactly the same amount of calories.